ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

 The Security Extension SCT is a subset of the SCT focused on security interfaces-- authenticated variables, Secure Boot variables, Secure Boot image loading, and TCG2 protocol test for systems with TPMs.

-After resetting the system with the ACS Secure Boot keys enrolled grub will automatically start the Security Option SCT
+After resetting the system with the ACS Secure Boot keys enrolled, grub will automatically start the Security Extension SCT

  - ![GRUB](./images/grub.png)